No breakthrough likely in Naga peace talks before Christmas: Rio | Politics

 - India

-Nagaland Chief Minister Neiphiu Rio on Monday said no breakthrough is likely to be achieved in the ongoing Naga peace talks before Christmas.
+Nagaland Chief Minister Neiphiu Rio said no breakthrough is likely to be achieved in the ongoing Naga peace talks before Christmas.

-Naga negotiators have returned from New Delhi and no breakthrough is likely to be achieved before Christmas as talks will resume only after this festive season, he said on the sidelines of a programme at Chiephobozou on the outskirts of Kohima.
+Naga negotiators have returned from New Delhi and "no breakthrough is likely to be achieved before Christmas as talks will resume only after this festive season", he said on Monday on the sidelines of a programme at Chiephobozou on the outskirts of Kohima.

-''I have told them that when election is announced, we have to participate in it and that should not be misunderstood,'' he said.
+''I have told them that when the election will be announced, we have to participate in it and that should not be misunderstood,'' he said.

 The Union government has been holding separate talks with the NSCN-IM and the Working Committee of Naga National Political Groups (NNPGs) since 1997 and 2017 respectively.